ProDrifterDK/Prueba-React--Python-Seek/README.md

 # Task Management System

-A full-stack application for managing tasks with React/Next.js frontend and Python serverless backend.
+A serverless backend application for managing tasks with Python, AWS Lambda, and MongoDB.

 ## Features

 - User authentication (register, login, logout)
 - Create, read, update, and delete tasks
 - Filter tasks by status (to do, in progress, completed)
-- Visualize task statistics with charts
+- Visualize task statistics
-- Responsive design with Material UI
 - Serverless backend with AWS Lambda and API Gateway
 - MongoDB database for data storage
-- Docker containerization
+- Docker containerization for local development

 ## Architecture

-The application follows a client-server architecture:
+The application follows a serverless architecture:

-- **Frontend**:
-  - React.js with Material UI (original implementation)
-  - Next.js with Material UI (improved implementation)
 - **Backend**: Python with FastAPI, deployed as AWS Lambda functions
+- **API Gateway**: Exposes Lambda functions as RESTful endpoints
 - **Database**: MongoDB Atlas
 - **Authentication**: JWT tokens